PyEnv is still very useful, but these days switching your project over to uv

 Django for instance only supports up to 3.6 on its 1.11 branch.
 To use 3.7 you must first upgrade to Django 2.x and fix any breaking changes.
 I haven’t noticed too many when upgrading, but going to a major new version in production (when the existing one already worked fine!) is scary!

-That’s where PyEnv comes in.
+And that’s where PyEnv (github.com) comes in.

 It works by using some Shell Scripts to “shim” python